by Marcus McGee

 I had dinner with Mr. Hollinger in his home two days later, just the two of us.
 First we finished our business, of course.
 I repaid the money I borrowed, with interest.
 The meat on the plate was dense and gamey.
 I wanted to ask, but I already knew what it was.
 We had a wine with it, a Bordeaux, I think.
 I was impatient the whole time, perched on the double edge of imagination and anticipation.
 Mr. Hollinger ate slowly, intentionally, perhaps amused by my ineffective attempts to disguise my excitement.

 After dinner, he told me to follow him again out to the barn.
 I hesitated.
 I wanted to demand him to hold up his end of the bargain.
 After all, I had done what he asked.
-I ate that entire elephant—the whole damned creature!—and so I wanted to know Mr. Hollinger’s secret to success in all things.
-I had earned it in our deal!
+I ate that entire elephant—the whole damned pachyderm!—and so I wanted to know Mr. Hollinger’s secret to success in all things.
+I had earned it, according to the terms of our deal!
 I felt betrayed, but I followed him nonetheless.

 When he opened that barn door, all I could do was sigh.
 You saw that coming, didn’t you?
 Yep, you’re absolutely right.
 When he opened the door, a tidal wave of intestinal gas hit me.
 I could smell it.
 And I could smell what was no doubt lying at the center of the barn, on a bed of straw.
 Then I saw it.
 It was another elephant, even bigger than the first one.

 When I looked toward Mr. Hollinger, his eyes and mouth trembled, and then he burst out in this insane, raucous laughter, apparently amused by the shocked and disappointed expression on my face.
 And when he finally had his fill of sport with me, his aspect became serious.
 Placing a gentle hand on my shoulder, he began.